jtamames/SqueezeMeta/README.md

 5) Internal checks for the assembly and binning steps inform about the consistency of contigs and bins, allowing to spot potential chimeras.
 6) Metatranscriptomic support via mapping of cDNA reads against reference metagenomes

-SqueezeM can be run in three different modes, depending of the type of multi-metagenome support.
+SqueezeMeta can be run in three different modes, depending of the type of multi-metagenome support.
 These modes are:

 -Sequential mode: All samples are treated individually and analysed sequentially.
 This mode does not include binning.